apache/accumulo-examples/docs/wordcount.md

 The WordCount example ([WordCount.java]) uses MapReduce and Accumulo to compute word counts for a set of documents.
-This is accomplished using a map-only MapReduce job and a Accumulo table with combiners.
+This is accomplished using a map-only MapReduce job and an Accumulo table with combiners.

 To run this example, create a directory in HDFS containing text files.
 You can use the Accumulo README for data: